audreyrellos/kidneyglomeruli-thesis/README.md

 https://data.mendeley.com/datasets/k7nvtgn2x6/3

-To access the raw dataset offline, it can be downloaded through the following links:
+To have an access of the raw dataset offline, it can be downloaded through the following links:

 Dataset A: https://data.mendeley.com/public-files/datasets/k7nvtgn2x6/files/9e3097d6-7252-4de1-9ff0-44cf67948409/file_downloaded